Physics and Joint Schools

 Physics is either a 3-year or a 4-year course, the 3-year option leading to a BA, the 4-year option to an MPhys.
 Students decide which to pursue at the end of the second year, so no commitment between these two possibilities is needed at the time of application.
 Entry to the 4-year programme, however, is conditional upon obtaining a level of at least 2:1 after the second year.
 Physics & Philosophy is only offered as a 4-year degree leading to an MPhysPhil.

-The College has three Tutorial Fellows in Physics, Professor Martin Bureau, Dr Candadi Sukumar and Professor Giulia Zanderighi.
-They have interests in astrophysics, quantum mechanics, field theory, and nuclear and particle physics.
+The College has three Tutorial Fellows in Physics, Professor Martin Bureau, Prof Laure Zanna and Professor Fabrizio Caola, as well as Emeritus Fellow and Tutor Dr Candadi Sukumar.
+They have interests in astrophysics, ocean and climate physics and theoretical physics.
 The tutors teach all the core material in the course, as well as some of the options.

 Graduates with degrees in Physics or in Physics & Philosophy are much in demand by employers.
 They have a high standard of numeracy and technical competence, are capable of handling abstractions and complexities, and at the same time know how to keep their feet on the ground.
 A good proportion go on to work for advanced degrees, in Oxford or elsewhere.
 Some make direct use of the subject matter of their degree and take employment in the electronics industry, in engineering, in computing, or in industrial or government laboratories.
 Others use the intellectual training that comes from taking a degree course in any subject, and apply that in business, commerce, industrial management; the variety of careers is very wide.
 Recent graduates from Wadham have entered such diverse areas as medical physics, the law, oil prospecting, accountancy, teaching, the British Antarctic Survey, the European Patents Office.